WICG/attribution-reporting-api/EVENT.md

   "filters": {"source_type": ["event"]}
 }]
 ```

+If the filters do not match for any of the event triggers, the trigger data and
+priority both default to 0 and the dedup key defaults to not being set, and
+attribution proceeds normally.

+If the filters match for multiple event triggers, the first matching event
+trigger is used.

 ### Optional: extended debugging reports

 The Attribution Reporting API is a new and fairly complex way to do attribution